Carry-On Hearts… Her Cheapest Way to Travel Away From Him

 ALSO READ: The Weekend Thriller Story – Scariest Story Ever

-Then there was the coffee maker he had insisted they purchase jointly because “Sunday mornings are meant for coffee and even more leisurely kisses.”
+Then there was the coffee maker he had insisted they buy with both their money because he believes “Sunday mornings are meant for coffee and leisurely kisses.”

-Her flat echoed by the close of the week.
+Her flat echoed with emptiness by the close of the week.

-By the close of the month her chest did well.
+By the close of the month her chest did as well.

 The separation itself was silent.
-No yelling.
-No smashed dishes.
-Simply a composed heartbreaking statement shared during dinner, like a server mentioning a dish is no longer available.
+There was no yelling or smashed dishes.
+It was simply a composed heartbreaking statement shared during dinner, like a server mentioning a dish is no longer available.

 “I no longer believe I want this existence ” Tunde stated, his gaze locked on his plate. “.
 I don’t believe I want it alongside you.”